-I figured I’d follow up last week’s not-so-uplifting post with a more positive post– a tour of the new house.
+I figured I’d follow up last week’s not-so-uplifting post with a more positive post– a new house tour.

 I’m not gonna lie, these aren’t the best photos.
 I ran over to the house after we closed on it, and before we started moving stuff in so I only had a limited amount of time to take pics of the empty house.